 b) Invoices pay in less than 90 days

-Factoring works best for invoices that pay within 15 and 60 days.
+Factoring works best for invoices that pay within 15 to 60 days.
 Factoring companies are unable to finance invoices that pay in 90 days or longer due to the risk of these invoices.

 c) Company has profit margins above 20%

 Your landscaping company must have profit margins of 20% or higher.
-However, landscaping companies can have profit margins of 15% – 45%.
-This depends on their business focus and their cost structure.
+However, landscaping companies can have profit margins of 15% to 45%.
+This margin depends on their business focus and their cost structure.
 Companies with lower profit margins must ensure the company can handle the cost of financing.

 d) Company has no serious tax problems